-The value in this field stands for the adjust quantity.
-For example, if you need to reduce 100 units of this inventory, value this field -100.
+The value in this field stands for the adjusted quantity.
+For example, if you need to reduce 100 units of this inventory, value this field to -100.

-Note: VB DEMO is to be used for testing of QODBC SQL queries only and is not a development tool.
+Note: QODBC Support Wizard is used only to test QODBC SQL queries and is not a development tool.